remnrem/luna-api-notebooks/README.md

 pip install lunapi
 ```

+If this works, download this current repository contents and start up
+the notebooks by running `jupyter lab` in the root directory of the
+download (naturally, you must must install
+[JupyterLab](https://jupyter.org/) if you haven't already).

 If this doesn't support your current platform/Python installation (or
 you use Windows), you should use the Docker image (below).
 There are
 no source wheels currently distributed: we'll look to adding these for